sahil7992/AutoFace-Organizer/README.md

 - `face_folder_path` in `learn.py`: Path to the directory containing the labeled images for learning.
 - `folder_path` in `detect.py`: Path to the directory for processing detection images.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit pull requests with your proposed changes.

-## License
-This project is released under the MIT License.
-See the [LICENSE](LICENSE) file for more details.